Solid body: Electric viola

+Electric cello

 Electric cellos are similar to regular cellos, but they have a smaller body.
 Some electric cellos have no body branching out from the middle where the strings are.
 Some electric cellos have the out line of the traditional body around the middle, creating the feel of a traditional cello.
 It is played like a traditional cello.
 The body can be made out of alder.